-Most of the common digital ICs come in 14 pin

-dual inline packages (DIPs).
-In almost all cases, pin Figure 1.
-Physical configuration of 8 7 is ground and pin 14 is for power input (+5 volts).
+Most of the common digital ICs come in 14 pin dual inline packages (DIPs).
+In almost all cases, pin 7 is ground and pin 14 is for power input (+5 volts).
 There are some exceptions, of course, but this is the most common configuration.
 You should remember from your use of the 741 op amp how pin 1 can be identified.
 It is either the pin with a little dot (indentation) next to it, or it is the pin directly to the left of the "U" notch on the IC package.
 This is shown in Figure 1.